brendensm/CDCPLACES/README.md

 # Installation

-To install the package run the following line of code:
+To install the package from CRAN run the following line of code:

 ``` r
 install.packages("CDCPLACES")